carbon-design-system/design-system-website/src/content/your-product-on-ibm-cloud/catalog-entry/catalog-entry.md

 ### Categorization
 The catalog team will work with individual offering teams to determine which category their offerings belong in.

-### Filtering
+###Filtering
 Tag your service with the appropriate required metadata, so users can narrow down their options and easily find your offering.

-* **Author:** Use the *IBM* tag If your service has been created by an IBM team or acquisition.
-Use the *hird-Party* tag if your service is the result of a business partnership and an external brand will be shown, even if the experience has been created by IBM.
+* **Author:** Use the *IBM* tag if your service has been created by an IBM team or acquisition.
+Use the *third-Party* tag if your service is the result of a business partnership and an external brand will be shown, even if the experience has been created by IBM.
 The *community* tag is only used for community buildpacks.
-* **Compliance:** Use the *EU-Supported* tag if your service meets the [criteria for EU-Supported Cloud] (https://ibm.box.com/s/kdqtyq7rplwkpk31her53i14vg1lnt17).
+* **Compliance:** Use the *EU-Supported* tag if your service meets the [criteria for EU-Supported Cloud](https://ibm.box.com/s/kdqtyq7rplwkpk31her53i14vg1lnt17).
 * **Plans:** Our IBM teams will work with you to determine if your service is a good candidate for our "Lite" plan.
 * **Release:** Only use the experimental or beta tag if your offering is going through the process of creating a new offering in the catalog.